NerdScurvy/CarryOn/README.md

 The properties and each of the entries are optional, reverting to the defaults shown here if not present.
 Note that if you don't include a `"Back"` slot, the block will also default to not be carryable on the back.

-CarryCapacity patches the player entity and seraph shape to provide two animations `"carrycapacity:holdheavy"` and `"carrycapacity:holdlight"` made specifically for in-hand carrying.
+CarryOn patches the player entity and seraph shape to provide two animations `"carryon:holdheavy"` and `"carryon:holdlight"` made specifically for in-hand carrying.
 If the block is light, consider using the light variant instead of the default heavy one.